jmcvw/mrup/README.md

 This is based on the project\_mru file which may contain more than 10 projects (apparently 15 max?).

-**NB:** Only projects saved in subdirectories of the `~/R` directory are found.
-If you prefer to save projects all over your hard disc, this will currently not find those projects located elsewhere.
+**NB:** By default, only projects saved in subdirectories of the `~/R` directory are found.
+It is possible to change which directory is searched on Windows machines only, so if you have a non-Windows machine and prefer to save projects all over your hard disc, this will currently not find projects located elsewhere.

 ### Install